 Rockwell – “Somebody’s Watching Me” (1984)

-This video is perfectly disturbing from start to finish.
-It begins with Rockwell coming home to a dismantled house, and it’s obvious that he is not alone (because somebody is watching him… ‘natch).
+Perfectly disturbing from start to finish, the video begins with Rockwell coming home to a dismantled house, and it’s obvious that he is not alone (because somebody is watching him… ‘natch).
 From there it gets super weird — floating heads, graveyards, and pigs reoccur to confuse and terrify us.
 Then, there’s the whole thing with the mailman, which we’re still trying to figure out.

 The Cure – “Lullaby” (1989)